dgaines2/vasp_manager/README.md

 sample method of creating the calculations folder from a `pandas.DataFrame` is available in `run_vasp_calculations.py`, and an example calculations folder is provided in `calculations/`.
 2) Configure `computing_config.json` and place it in the `calculations/` directory.
-You will need to specify your `user_id`, a `potcar_directory`, a `queuetype`, and a `vasp_module`.
-As of now, only CORI at NERSC and QUEST at Northwestern University are supported.
+You will need to specify your `user_id`, a `potcar_directory`, a `queuetype`, your `allocation` and a `vasp_module` (VASP 6 recommended).
+As of now, only Perlmutter at NERSC and QUEST at Northwestern University are supported.
 Any other SLURM based supercomputers can be easily added, but modifications could be made for other queue management systems.
 3) If desired, make modifications to `calc_config.json`.
 This must also be placed in the `calculations/` directory.